 - Wait 5 minutes until they forget what they’ve told you

-- Start mentioning the holiday/family member using different words or phrases than those used by the person
+- Start mentioning the holiday/family member using different words or phrases from those used by the person

 As you can see, the idea is to echo the facts – using different language – so they think you somehow “picked up” on it.

-Flatter people by “perceiving” their inner qualities.
-The things you say might not strictly be true, but they’re traits that most people tend to identify with.
+It’s flattering to people when you apparently “perceive” their inner qualities.
+The things you say might not be strictly accurate, but they’ll be traits that most people tend to identify with.